VELOSOGOMES2/teste/README.md

     if reason then notify(reason) end end

+-- 🔄 Sistema de AutoFarm
 button.MouseButton1Click:Connect(function()
     autoFarmRunning = not autoFarmRunning
     button.Text = autoFarmRunning and "AutoFarm ON" or "AutoFarm OFF" shownMessages = {}

     if autoFarmRunning then
-        notify("AutoFarm iniciado")
+        notify("✅ AutoFarm iniciado")
         local car = getCar()
-        if not car then notify("Entra no carro para iniciar") end repeat car = getCar() wait(1) until car
+        if not car then notify("❗ Entra no carro para iniciar") end repeat car = getCar() wait(1) until car

         wait(0.5)